top of page

 Van der Merwe was, however, yet again confronted with whether or not this truth was truly cemented in his heart when he did not win Nationals in 2015.
 “One so easily can become performance driven, but I just had to get back to basics, whether I win or lose.
 When I run, it is for the glory of God, and because I love running.”

 Fanie’s disability is not noticeable at first glance.
 The signs and symptoms of cerebral palsy differ from one individual to another.
 The primary effect is impairment of muscle tone, which is visible in Fanie’s right leg.
-He also struggles with gross and fine motor functions such as being able to pick-up things.
+He also struggles with gross and fine motor functions such as being able to pick things up.
 Balance and motor control are also at times a struggle.
 Sometimes Fanie’s right-hand plays funny tricks, especially when he skateboards.
 Notably, van der Merwe does not display the typical cerebral palsy posture.
-He learned how to keep his arm straight and he had an operation where his Achilles was extended which now helps him to put his foot down.
+He learnt how to keep his arm straight and he had an operation where his Achilles was extended which now helps him to put his foot down.

-After I was finished with the interview, I had to rush to another appointment and Fanie offered to walk me to the door.
+After finishing the interview, I had to rush to another appointment and Fanie offered to walk me to the door.
 As we walked out of the coffee shop, I saw that he walked a bit funny.
 I gave a nervous giggle, thinking, well that funny walk is kind of cute.
 My sneaky thought did, however, teach me a great lesson.

 I remember sometime last year, I was walking and thinking, I wish I had a different nose, one of those pointy sharp ones.
 In primary school, the kids used to tease me saying that I have a “koesiester nies.”
 Loosely translated it highlights the fact that my nose is round and fat and flat.
 As I was walking, with these thoughts in my head, a stranger stopped me, “Sorry mam’ I know this might sound strange but as you were walking past me I could not help to notice your nose.
 You have a really pretty nose.
 I just though I will let you know.”
 I wanted to drop down right there and repent.
 Dankie Fanie for reminding me that the funny parts of our body, the parts that are different than usual, those are the parts that make us special.
 I was once again challenged to believe the scripture and be able to say, ‘I know that full well.’